 - Root nodule formation by the interaction of Rhizobium and legume plant is an important site of symbiotic nitrogen fixation.

 - The legume plant secrets flavonoids, these flavonoids promote Rhizobium bacteria to synthesize several factors, which enhance the symbiotic association between root hair and Rhizobium.

-- Rhizobium spreads within infection thread.
-The nitrogen-fixing form of Rhizobium is called as symbiosome.
+- Rhizobium spreads within the infection thread.
+The nitrogen-fixing form of Rhizobium is called a symbiosome.

 - The symbiosome is are several times greater than the bacteria cell.
 It consists of bacteroids and peribacteroid space.

 - The leghaemoglobin protects oxygen labile nitrogenase of Rhizobium.
 Nitrogenasefixes atmospheric nitrogen to form ammonia and alanine then it is supplied to plant.

 Plants are unable to directly uptake the atmospheric elemental nitrogen, this insoluble nitrogen is solubilized by the nitrogen fixation activity of Rhizobium.
 Thus plants get their soluble nitrogen from Rhizobium

 Rhizobiumgets shelter in the nodule synthesized in plant roots.
 Nitrogenase an enzyme responsible for nitrogen fixation is highly sensitive to the high concentration of oxygen.
 Nitrogenase of Rhizobium is protected from high oxygen potential inside the nodules.